Rejecting Trump veto, Republican-led Senate backs defense bill | Politics

 President Donald Trump suffered a stinging rebuke in the U.S. Senate on Friday when fellow Republicans joined Democrats to override a presidential veto for the first time in his tenure, pushing through a defense policy bill he opposed just weeks before he leaves office.
 Meeting in a rare New Year's Day session, senators voted 81-13 to secure the two-thirds majority needed to override the veto.
 Eight previous Trump vetoes had been upheld.

-The last full session before a new Congress is sworn in on Sunday also ended for now a push by Democrats to increase COVID-19 financial relief checks from $600 to $2,000, a change sought by Trump.
+The Senate also ended for now a push by Democrats to increase COVID-19 financial relief checks from $600 to $2,000, a change sought by Trump.
 Senator Bernie Sanders again joined Democrats in a bid to force a vote on higher payments, only to be blocked by Republicans.
 Republican lawmakers have largely stood by the president during his turbulent White House term.

 Since losing his re-election bid in November, however, Trump has lashed out at them for not fully backing his unsupported claims of voter fraud, for rejecting his demand for bigger COVID-19 relief checks, and for moving to override his veto.
-The vote in the Republican-led Senate followed a similar override vote in the Democratic-controlled House of Representatives on Monday.
+The Democratic-controlled House of Representatives on Monday voted to override the veto.
 A president has the power to veto a bill passed by Congress, but lawmakers can uphold the bill if two-thirds of both houses vote to override the veto.

 The $740 billion National Defense Authorization Act (NDAA) determines everything from how many ships are bought to soldiers' pay and how to address geopolitical threats.
 Trump refused to sign it into law because it did not repeal certain legal protections for social media platforms and included a provision stripping the names of Confederate generals from military bases.